magland/magland/README.md

 I develop computational tools and open-source software for scientific research, with a focus on data visualization, cloud-based platforms, and making complex datasets more accessible to researchers.
 My work spans various domains and emphasizes creating portable, reproducible solutions for the scientific community.

+Recent presentations:
+* [AI Agents for Data Science: How To and Should We?](https://magland.github.io/ai-agents-for-data-science-how-to-and-should-we/) - Flatiron Wide Autumn Meeting, October 2025

 Here are a few of my recent projects

 ### Neurosift